danielrdowns/Website/_pages/website-explainer.md

 title: "About this Website"
 ---

-This website was built using a modified version of [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/), a Jekyll theme by [Michael Rose](https://mademistakes.com/).
+This website is  built on a modified version of [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/), a Jekyll theme by [Michael Rose](https://mademistakes.com/).

 Source code can be found at the following repositories: